Original blog published on Nov. 25, 2015 | Blog updated on April 17, 2023

 Rebrand Implementation Checklist

-- Announcement to existing customers (blog post, email, news release, print mailing)
+- Announcement to existing customers (brand launch letter, blog post, email, news release, social media post, etc.)

 - Business cards and stationery